scolding a child

 So now, after understanding more and more about child care, I came up with a solution on how you can control yourself about scolding your child.
 Like many parents, I vowed early on to never yell or scream at my child.
 But making that intention a reality has been an immense challenge requiring conscious effort daily.
 If you too are on the journey to mindful, calm parenting, I’ve learned some helpful strategies along the way.

-And here I am going to share what I do when my kid is naughty.
+Many parents struggle with how to stop yelling at kids, but with the right strategies, calm parenting is possible.
+So here I am going to share what I do when my kid is naughty.
 And how should we stop them from doing anything that they shouldn’t?
 However, before checking the tips, let’s know how our scolding a child or yelling at them can impact their behavior in the short and long term.

 Effects of Scolding a Child